Newly Diagnosed with NMOSD: First Steps & Treatments

 So, you've been diagnosed with NMOSD.
 What do you do now?

 I was diagnosed with NMOSD in the middle of a pandemic.
 Looking back to that moment, my neurologist said to me, "You have a condition called neuromyelitis optica.
 This is a rare, autoimmune disorder."
 I think about how I reacted, what I should have done next, and the things I needed to look into.
-In the past year, there has been so much exposure and awareness of this condition making it a lot easier to find valuable resources for those who are newly diagnosed.
-After diagnosis, it's time to jump into action.
-What happens next?
+Increased exposure and awareness of this condition over the past year have made it much easier for the newly diagnosed to find valuable resources.

-More often than not it's likely you will be given a high dose of steroids to calm and stop the attack.
+More often than not, it's likely you will be given a high dose of steroids to calm and stop the attack.
 This can happen either inpatient through IV or outpatient with a pill prescription.
 It's no secret that steroids are awful for many, but the drugs are quality-of-life savers for people suffering from NMOSD.

 Immunosuppressants become part of your normal routine; an extension of "what you do".
 The purpose of these drugs is to suppress or reduce the strength of the body’s immune system.3 These medications come in the form of an infusion that you receive intravenously.
 Sometimes, your doctor may prescribe pills.
 It's important to discuss any side effects with your doctor to ensure you're on the right medications.
 Never abruptly stop taking these medications or infusions.

-Things can seem a bit chaotic initially but rest assured, it settles.
+Things can seem a bit chaotic initially, but rest assured, it settles.
 When it does, it can seem like an overwhelming amount of information to understand initially.
 Time to do your research.
 When you are looking into the details, look for topics such as:

 - What is NMOSD?